There are usually six scheduled board meetings a year; additional board meetings are held to consider particular projects where necessary.

 The roles of Chairman and Chief Executive are separate with a clearly defined statement of responsibilities, as approved by the board.

-Mr Manser has extensive experience of chairing or serving on all four main committees of the board, and is therefore well placed to inﬂuence the governance of the company and to meet his responsibilities as Deputy Chairman and Senior Independent Director.
-He serves as an additional contact point for shareholders, and is also available to fellow non-executive directors, either individually or collectively, to discuss any matters of concern in a forum that does not include executive directors or other members of the management team.
-During Mr Mackay’s medical leave of absence Mr Manser is acting Chairman.
-In light of his additional responsibilities and time commitments as acting Chairman, Mr Manser has stood down as chairman of the audit committee and as a member of the audit and remuneration committees.
+Mr Manser has extensive experience of chairing or serving on all four main committees of the board, and is therefore well placed to inﬂuence the governance of the company and to meet his responsibilities as Chairman.
+He serves a contact point for shareholders, and is also available to fellow non-executive directors, either individually or collectively, to discuss any matters of concern in a forum that does not include executive directors or other members of the management team.

-Our Chairman and Deputy Chairman are both available to consult with shareholders throughout the year and, in the month prior to the annual general meeting, major shareholders are invited to meet with the Chairman to discuss any issues which they wish to raise (although this year this invitation will be to meet with the acting Chairman).
+Our Chairman and Senior Independent Director are both available to consult with shareholders throughout the year and, in the month prior to the annual general meeting, major shareholders are invited to meet with the Chairman to discuss any issues which they wish to raise.
 The board is kept informed of the views of shareholders through regular updates from the Chairman, the Deputy Chairman and the Company Secretary, as well as through the inclusion in the board papers of reports on comments from, and exchanges with, shareholders, investor bodies and analysts.

 Board, committee and director performance evaluation